-Snow days on the Maine seacoast are just so beautiful!
+A snow day on the Maine seacoast is just so beautiful!
 It’s a fond remembrance of the storms from my childhood, digging out, and then followed up with a traditional drive to the beaches to watch the surf.
 Although I did not grow up in this home, it remains special nonetheless.
 Join me over on the Maine Home Tour page to learn more about our inherited coastal Maine family home.

 Out the front door hangs an antique iron pot, which was a favorite of my mother’s.
 The snow eloquently attaches itself to the cedar shake siding that we cleaned and refinished this past summer after 30 years of aging.
 Join me over on “How We Restored our Aged Cedar Shake Siding” to learn more.